dhutapratama/docs/testing.md

 <a name="parallel-testing-and-databases"></a>
 #### Parallel Testing & Databases

-As long as you have configured a primary database connection, Laravel automatically handles creating and migrating a test database for each parallel process that is running your tests.
+As long as you have configured a primary database connection, Lets automatically handles creating and migrating a test database for each parallel process that is running your tests.
 The test databases will be suffixed with a process token which is unique per process.
-For example, if you have two parallel test processes, Laravel will create and use `your_db_test_1` and `your_db_test_2` test databases.
+For example, if you have two parallel test processes, Lets will create and use `your_db_test_1` and `your_db_test_2` test databases.

 By default, test databases persist between calls to the `test` Artisan command so that they can be used again by subsequent `test` invocations.
 However, you may re-create them using the `--recreate-databases` option: